Child Identity Theft: How It Happens and Ways to Protect Your Kids

 It’s estimated that 73% of child identity theft victims know the person who stole their identity.
 Trusted family members or close friends may have easier access to hard copies of essential documents, like your child’s Social Security card, birth certificate, or paperwork related to investment or bank accounts set up in the child’s name.

 Unsuspecting parents may not realize these documents are missing or may not question a close family member's interest in the child’s life.
-The person can cause a lot of damage with the illegally obtained information, including even trying to claim your child as a dependent on their income tax returns to receive the tax benefit.
+The person can cause a lot of damage with illegally obtained information, including even trying to claim your child as a dependent on their income tax returns to receive the tax benefit.

 Social Security number is widely shared